 The School of Communications encourages students to develop high-quality creative and innovative projects and to showcase their work in professional settings or academic competitions.
-Each year, limited funds are made available through a competitive review process conducted by the School of Communications Awards and Competitions Committee.
+Every year, limited funds are made available through a competitive review process conducted by the School of Communications Awards and Competitions Committee.
 The grants are designed to support the following types of student activities:

 - Development of competitive projects through production assistance